mdn/content/files/en-us/web/api/rtcpeerconnection/getstreambyid/index.md

 ### Parameters

 - `id`
-  - : Aa string.
+  - : A string.
 Id of a stream.

 ### Return value